aldycool/azure-function-syslog-forwarder/README.md

 ## Custom Info on Posted Data

 - Add these fields into the Azure Analytics Job's Query:
+  - `hostName`: will be set as Syslog HostName, if not set, this will be the current Azure Function's `Environment.MachineName`.
   - `procId`: will be set as Syslog procId, if not set, this will be Syslog NILVALUE (character: `-`)
   - `msgId`: will be set as Syslog msgId, if not set, this will be Syslog NILVALUE (character: `-`)
 - For example, the Query will be: `SELECT 'myInfo1' as procId, 'myTag1' as msgId, [other fields] FROM [eventhub] ...snip...`